marinopagan/academic-kickstart/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a postdoctoral researcher in the laboratory of {{< staticref "http://brodylab.org/" "newtab" >}}Carlos Brody{{< /staticref >}} at Princeton University.
-My research focuses on the neural mechanisms underlying cognitive flexibility, our remarkable ability to rapidly switch our thoughts and actions between different tasks and contexts.
+My research focuses on the neural mechanisms underlying cognitive flexibility, our remarkable ability to rapidly switch our thoughts and actions across different tasks.

 I received my B.S. in Computer Engineering and my M.S. in Control Engineering from Scuola Superiore Sant’Anna and University of Pisa in Italy.
 I completed my Ph.D. in Neuroscience at University of Pennsylvania in the laboratory of {{< staticref "https://www.sas.upenn.edu/psych/rust-lab/index.html" "newtab" >}}Nicole Rust{{< /staticref >}}, where I studied the {{< staticref "https://www.nature.com/articles/nn.3433" "newtab" >}}neural circuits responsible for our ability to rapidly switch between different sought visual targets{{< /staticref >}}.